 - 12.1 The College recognises that positive professional relationships with students will support and promote the best outcomes for them.
-All staff (paid, including agency and voluntary and for the purposes of this policy this also includes Apprentices but not students on work placement) are expected to adhere to the College's 'Code of conduct and Ethical Framework Policy' (Appendix 1) in respect of their contact with students and their families, on site, off site and online. - 12.2 Staff must ensure that they fully understand and maintain the professional boundaries explicit in these policies and that any relationship between a professional and a student under the age of 19 or a student who is a vulnerable adult may result in an immediate referral to the Local Authority Designate Officer (LADO).
+All staff (paid, including agency and voluntary and for the purposes of this policy this also includes Apprentices but not students on work placement) are expected to adhere to the College's 'Code of conduct and Ethical Framework Policy' (Appendix 1) in respect of their contact with students and their families, on site, off site and online.
+Adherence to this code will ensure that members of staff can appreciate clear boundaries in order to protect both themselves and their students and prevent them from engaging in any activities that could be misinterpreted, be deemed illegal or be harmful to students. - 12.2 Staff must ensure that they fully understand and maintain the professional boundaries explicit in these policies and that any relationship between a professional and a student under the age of 19 or a student who is a vulnerable adult may result in an immediate referral to the Local Authority Designate Officer (LADO).
 Should a personal relationship already exist when a student joins the College, the member of staff must inform their line manager so appropriate arrangements can be made to secure safe practice. - 12.3 The College recognises that in certain disciplines contact with a student to improve their understanding of their motor skills may occur through touch.
 All staff tutoring these curriculum areas must ensure they have consent from the student before making contact and from the parent/guardian if the student is a child or vulnerable.